casstanje/casstanje-shell/README.md

 Rofi has a bunch of extensions that I like to use (hyprland binds, emojis, clipboard history and more), plus it's customizable enough for this shell's needs.
 And yes, i'm lazy, but *shhhh*

 ### Can I add more apps to follow the system theme?
 Yea, but you'll have to do some bash scripting.
 In ```$HOME/.config/casstanje-shell/catppuccin_flavor_setters/``` there's a bunch of scripts that gets run each time the system flavor is changed.
 You can write your own script that takes in CATPPUCCIN_FLAVOR as a variable (flavor name in lowercase, e.g. 'green'), and apply the theme to the application you want that way.
 If you're confused, you can look at the existing scripts for reference.
-Don't worry, I hate bash too
+Don't worry, I hate bash too.
+Extra setters i made can be found at [this repo](https://codeberg.org/casstanje/casstanje-shell_extra-setters)

 ### GTK Apps aren't themed. what do i do?
 This issue pops up often, and I have a hard time fixing it.